ctlab/GADMA/docs/source/user_manual/theta.rst

+.. _theta:

 Theta0
 ===========

 ``Theta0`` is equal to the expected number of mutations that occur in one chromosome in one generation in the infinite-sited model.
 GADMA can scale all values of demographic model parameters due to known value of ``Theta0``.
 However, it is not always possible to find it.
 There is a way to solve this problem: one can set ``Theta0`` to ``None`` or just not specify it at all, so GADMA will take it as ``1.0`` and after launch one can scale result values due to found ``Theta0``.

-The alternative way to set ``Theta0`` is to specify both mutation rate and length of the sequence in parameters file instead.
-Then ``Theta0`` will be calculated automatcally.
+The alternative way to set ``Theta0`` is to specify both mutation rate and length of the sequence in the parameters file instead.
+Then ``Theta0`` will be calculated automatically.

 .. code-block:: none